Frederic98/GadgetDeck/README.md

 In Desktop Mode, add the `run_ui` file to Steam through `Games`>`Add a Non-Steam Game to My Library...`.
 Then, launch the program from the Steam Client

+Open the Spacewar game page in your library, and open `settings`->`manage`->`controller layout`->`edit layout` and assign all the buttons and joysticks to the corresponding game actions.

 On your computer, search `game controllers` and open `Set up USB game controllers`.
 Move the Steam Deck joysticks, and this should be reflected on your computer.

 In Steam on your computer, go to `settings`->`Controller`->`General controller settings` and enable `Generic gamepad configuration support`.